TYPO3GmbH/blog/Documentation/Setup/Manual/Index.rst

       .. image:: manual-1.png

-   2. Add the static template to your existing template
+   2. Add the static template to your existing template or import a configuration set

       **Option A:** Add the static template to your existing template record